BertovDev/BertovDev/README.md

 ## I'm a System Bachelor Student from Buenos Aires , Argentina

 - 😋 I really like code fun projects and share them
-- 🎈 I’m expected to become a Full Web Stack Developer in 2021 (I’m pretty close to it 😁)
+- 🎈 I’m expected to become a Full Web Stack Developer in 2021 😁
 - 🌱 I’m currently learning Three.js and React

 ### Connect with me: